asathoor/Gutenberg-Blocks-Cheat-Sheet/README.md

 <!-- wp:template-part {"slug":"footer","tagName":"footer","className":"site-footer"} /-->
 ~~~~

+## theme.json - options and consistency

+The *theme.json* file the new way for styling WP.
+Here we define the fonts, colors and style options of the solution.
+The *theme.json* file will enable options in the Gutenberg editor - so that you can choose colors, gradients, fonts and so on.
+It is also possible to lock options, so that the ordinary user is forced to use the theme colors.
+In this way we can ensure design consistency.

 ## A living document

 This is a living document.
 If you have suggestions for more block samples, please let me know.